sanskrit-coders/sanskrit_data/README.md

 ```

 ## Document generation
-- Sphynx html docs can be generated with `cd docs; make html`
+- sphinx html docs can be generated with `cd docs; make html`
 - http://sanskrit-data.readthedocs.io/en/latest/sanskrit_data.html should automatically have good updated documentation - unless there are build errors.
 - To update UML diagrams, copy the outputs of the below to docs:
   - `pyreverse -ASmy -k -o png sanskrit_data.schema -p sanskrit_data_schema`